Skip to main content

 • No hard, crunchy, or sticky foods for 2 weeks minimum

-• Stay hydrated—drink plenty of water
+• Stay hydrated — drink plenty of water

-Week 1-2: Critical Healing Period
+Weeks 1–2: Critical Healing Period

 Oral Hygiene

-• DO NOT brush the implant site for the first 7 days
+• Do not brush the implant site for the first 7 days

-• Rinse gently with prescribed chlorhexidine mouthwash or warm salt water 2-3x daily
+• Rinse gently with prescribed chlorhexidine mouthwash or warm salt water 2–3× daily

 • Brush and floss other teeth normally, avoiding the surgical area

-• After 7 days, you may GENTLY clean around the implant with a soft toothbrush
+• After 7 days, you may gently clean around the implant with a soft toothbrush

 Activity Restrictions